-The revenues and expenditures of the budgeted operating funds presented in the following table are derived from the Commonwealth's Statutory Basis Financial Reports (SBFR) for fiscal 2014 through 2018.
-Projections for fiscal 2019 have been prepared by the Executive Office for Administration and Finance.
+The revenues and expenditures of the budgeted operating funds presented in the following table are derived from the Commonwealth's Statutory Basis Financial Reports (SBFR) for fiscal 2015 through 2018.
+Estimates for fiscal 2019 and projections for fiscal 2020 have been prepared by the Executive Office for Administration and Finance.

-The following table sets forth the Commonwealth's budgeted operating funds revenues and expenditures for fiscal 2014 through fiscal 2018 and projected revenues and expenditures for fiscal 2019.
-Projected revenues and expenditures for fiscal 2019 are based on the fiscal 2019 budget and on (i) the Executive Office for Administration and Finance's most recent estimate of tax revenue (as officially issued) and non-tax revenue, (ii) enacted appropriations adjusted for projected reversions, and (iii) other spending the Executive Office for Administration and Finance reasonably projects.
-See "FISCAL 2019 AND FISCAL 2020 - Fiscal 2019."
+The following table sets forth the Commonwealth's budgeted operating funds revenues and expenditures for fiscal 2015 through fiscal 2018, estimated revenues and expenditures for fiscal 2019, and projected revenues and expenditures for fiscal 2020.
+Projected revenues and expenditures for fiscal 2020 are based on the fiscal 2020 budget.
+See "FISCAL 2019 AND FISCAL 2020 - Fiscal 2020."